 Plants produce Resveratrol in response to injury or when the plant is under attack by pathogens.
-An example of pathogens are bacteria or fungi.
+An example of pathogens is bacteria or fungi.

-The skin of grapes contain a large amount of Resveratrol to protect the plant against fungal diseases and sun damage; hence wine has higher levels of Resveratrol compared to other natural food.
+The skin of grapes contains a large amount of Resveratrol to protect the plant against fungal diseases and sun damage; hence wine has higher levels of Resveratrol compared to other natural food.

 Some food sources of Resveratrol: